 Making any value out of this volume of nonsense is very vexing.

 Why would I subject myself to such a wide and wily array of wild thoughts in a wilderness without any widening focus?

 Excluding the obvious, I must give in to this extreme experiment and exit soon.
 Oh!
 I cheated on this one.
 Not a single word starts with an X here.

 I didn't yield to yodeling or using a yellow marker.
 I bet you didn't think I would get this far without yammering.

 I zealously zoomed right through it and zeroed in on the letter Z.

-I had a notion of making a motion asking to allow me to use more lotion since my fingers are all worn from typing this nonsense with caution.
+I had a notion of making a motion to use more hand lotion since my fingers are worn from typing this nonsense with caution.

 I hope you enjoyed my examples of Interjections and Alliterations.
 I now return you to your normal state of mind.

 © 2012 Glenn Stok